Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

  *  - wadsToSlash: Array of proportions to slash from each strategy (must be between 0 and 1e18).
  *  - description: Description of why the operator was slashed.
  *
+ * @return slashId The ID of the slash.
+ * @return shares The amount of shares that were slashed for each strategy.
+ *
  * @dev For each strategy:
  *      1. Reduces the operator's current allocation magnitude by wadToSlash proportion.
  *      2. Reduces the strategy's max and encumbered magnitudes proportionally.